Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

     git clone https://github.com/Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project

-Here the diffrobot_pkg hold the dfdfdffdf code, while diffrobot_interfaces holds the necessary msg and srv templates for ROS2 communication.
+Here the diffrobot_pkg holds the actual code, while diffrobot_interfaces holds the necessary msg and srv templates for ROS2 communication.

 ### Resolve Dependencies
 Before we can _build_ the workspace, we need to check if all the required package dependencies are installed.<br>
-Go to the root of your workspace
+Go to the root of your workspace:

     cd ~/YOUR-WORKSPACE/